What to pay attention to when purchasing a fiscal cash register

 You are an entrepreneur selling goods or services to natural persons not engaged in economic activity or lump sum farmers?
 Most probably you have to register transactions by means of a fiscal cash register.

 Think what kind of cash register to choose.
 A cash register should be in line with the nature and type of activity carried out.
-Other important factors to consider are as follows: installed printing mechanism (this is important because of running costs), what will be the average number of customers served per day and the average time for one customer.
+Other important factors to consider are as follows: installed printing mechanism (this is important because of running costs), what will be the average number of customers served per day and the average time of service for one customer.

 You should start to plan the purchase of cash register at least one month prior to the start of record of sales of products and services on cash register.
 This will enable you to get to know the functions of cash register.